marcelmazzanti/Text-Adventure-Game-RM/README.md

 # Text-Adventure-Game-RM
-### Short text adventure game inspired by a TV series.

 By launching this Notebook, the player will be asked to take a series of decisions in order to survive a step-by-step text adventure game.